 The value obtained is then to be set and saved in the measuring channel settings.
 If the measurements environment implies that the minimal measured displacement value should correspond to the maximal distance to the sensor (or vice versa), the conversion ratio should be negative.
 This actually means that the conversion ratio modulus determines the displacement measuring direction.
 Constant component displacement value should be set as “0”.

-As the conversion ratio is set, it is necessary to set the sensor on the controlled object and to forward laser beam on the displaced object, so that:
+As the conversion ratio is set, it is necessary to set the sensor on the controlled object and to send the laser beam on the displaced object, so that:

 - laser beam is aimed at the controlled object